Loading...

 How to consume chicken, english greek yoghurt, white rice without glucose spikes

-Add non-starchy vegetables like broccoli, spinach, or kale to your meal.
-These vegetables can help slow down the absorption of glucose.
+Add a variety of non-starchy vegetables like broccoli, spinach, or kale to your meal.
+These can help slow down the absorption of sugar into your bloodstream.

 Choose Whole Grains

-Substitute white rice with whole grain options like quinoa or barley.
-These have a slower impact on blood sugar levels.
+If possible, replace white rice with brown rice, quinoa, or barley.
+These options have a slower impact on blood sugar levels.

 Stay Hydrated